Inflectra/spira-documentation/docs/Version-Control-Integration/Integrating-with-Git.md

 The plug-in will clone a read-only "bare" (i.e. no working folder) copy of the Git repository onto the SpiraPlan server.
 The plugin use that bare repository to parse data about the various branches, files, folders, and commits.
 The plug-in performs all necessary 'pull' requests from the remote repository to keep the local bare repository up to date. **Note: the plugin does not make any changes to the repo at all.**

-The current version of the Git plugin is compatiblbe with SpiraPlan v4.2.0.2 or later.
+The current version of the Git plugin is compatible with SpiraPlan v4.2.0.2 or later.

 ## Installing the Git Plug-In
 Cloud hosted users and on-premise users on SpiraPlan 6+ can skip this section: all required files are included as part of the normal installation process.